Ensono/amido.github.io/docs/workloads/azure/backend/netcore/testing/provider_contract_testing.md

 ## Contract Testing the API
-The [.Net WebAPI](../quickstart/web_api/create_project_netcore.md) Stack includes a Provider implementation of Bi-Directional Contract Testing to accelerate teams getting started with contract testing.
+The [Ensono.Stacks.Templates](../../netcore/introduction_netcore) included templates for a [WebAPI](../../netcore/quickstart/web_api/create_project_netcore) and a [WebAPI with CQRS](../../netcore/quickstart/web_api_cqrs/create_project_netcore).
+Each of these templates will include a Provider implementation of Bi-Directional Contract Testing to accelerate teams getting started with contract testing.

 ### What is Bi-Directional Contract Testing
 Bi-Directional Contract Testing is a type of static contract testing where two contracts - one representing consumer expectations, and another representing the provider's capability - are compared to ensure they are compatible.